-Also known as Burrowing Urchin, Burrowing Sea Urchin, Hedgehog Sea Urchin, Mathaei Sea Urchin, Matha's Sea Urchin, Pale Rock-boring Urchin, Reef Boring Sea Hedgehog, Tropical Sea Urchin.
+Also known as Burrowing Sea Urchin, Burrowing Urchin, Hedgehog Sea Urchin, Mathaei Sea Urchin, Matha's Sea Urchin, Pale Rock-boring Urchin, Reef Boring Sea Hedgehog, Sea Hedgehog, Tropical Sea Urchin.

 They feed on algae and small invertebrates.

 Depth - 0-140m